Chart Color Schemes

 Oatlands - Dundas Valley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified a total of 24 projects likely to affect the region.
-Notable projects include the 25 Station Street Childcare Facility, the 47-71 Stewart Street Development, the Telopea Renewal Project, and the 18-22 Sophie Street Telopea development.
-The following list details those most relevant.
+A total of 24 infrastructure projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include: 25 Station Street Childcare Facility, 47-71 Stewart Street Development, Telopea Renewal Project and 18-22 Sophie Street Telopea.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.